Manage Cookie Settings

-Your home will have to be re-valued.
-This usually involves your lender organising for a surveyor to visit, however, some lenders will simply undertake a desk top assessment or drive by valuation which doesn’t require a visit, but may still incur a fee.
+Your home will have to be revalued.
+This usually involves your lender arranging a surveyor’s visit.
+However, some lenders will simply use a desk-top assessment or drive-by valuation that doesn’t require a visit but may still incur a fee.

-A solicitor or conveyancer is needed to carry out the legal work.
-Either your lender will instruct one or if you wish to use your own, they usually insist that they are on their approved list.
-There is less legal work involved in remortgaging than when you buy a house and some lenders offer fees assisted legal work on some products.
+A solicitor or conveyancer is needed to do the legal work.
+Either your lender will instruct one or, if you wish to use your own, the lender will usually insist they are on their approved list.
+There is less legal work in remortgaging than when you buy a house.
+Some lenders offer fee-assisted legal work on some products.

 You should already have insurance in place to protect your home.
-However, if you remortgage it’s a good time to review your cover, especially if the valuation indicates your property has increased in value.
-If you are borrowing extra money for home renovations or an extension, remember to make sure you have sufficient cover for both the buildings and contents of your new improved home.
+However, if you remortgage, it’s a good time to review your cover, especially if the valuation indicates your property has increased in value.
+If you’re borrowing extra money for home renovations or an extension, remember to make sure you have sufficient cover for both the buildings and contents of your improved home.

 It’s also a good time to review your future financial goals and plans for you and your family.

 Your home may be repossessed if you do not keep up repayments on your mortgage.